wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 >*4\* Frank and revealing.*<br>The List

 ####Credits
-Presented in association with The Arches (Glasgow).
 Supported by Wellcome Collection as part of their Sexology Season.
-Developed in association with The Arches, and with support from the National Theatre Studio + Battersea Arts Centre.
+Developed in association with The Arches (Glasgow), and with support from the National Theatre Studio + Battersea Arts Centre.

 ####Websites
 [www.rosanacade.com](http://www.rosanacade.com) ¦ [@RosanaCade](http://twitter.com/RosanaCade) ¦ #SISTER